Episcopal Diocese of Puerto Rico

-Under Bishop Reus-Froylan, the Episcopal Diocese of Puerto Rico separated from the Episcopal Church in the USA (ECUSA) in 1978 but was reinstated in 2002 under Bishop Alvarez, and it now forms part of Province IX.
+Under Bishop Reus-Froylan, the Episcopal Diocese of Puerto Rico separated from the Episcopal Church in the USA (ECUSA) in 1978 but was reinstated in 2002 under Bishop Alvarez, and became part of Province IX.

-In 2017 Bishop Rafael Morales succeeded bishop Wilfrido Ramos-Orench in 2017 who served as provisional bishop of the diocese after David Andres Alvarez-Velazquez retired on 31 October 2013.
-The Diocesan Assembly met on December 7 to elect the new Diocesan Bishop, among five candidates, including three from the Diocese of Puerto Rico, and one each from the Dioceses of the Republic of Colombia and the Commonwealth of Pennsylvania.
-On January 25, 2014, the appointment of Bishop Ramos as Provisional Bishop of Puerto Rico was ratified by the Diocesan Assembly.
+In 2017 Bishop Rafael Morales succeeded bishop Wilfrido Ramos-Orench who served as provisional bishop of the diocese after David Andres Alvarez-Velazquez retired on 31 October 2013.

 Subsequently, on December 10, 2016, the Diocesan Assembly, after considering four candidates, including a female member of the clergy, elected the Rev. Canon Rafael Morales to serve as the VII Bishop of the Diocese of Puerto Rico.
 Presiding Bishop Michael Curry as well as four other bishops, David Alvarez, Wilfrido Ramos-Orench, the then recently consecrated bishop of South Florida and a nephew of Bishop Reus-Froylan, the Rt.
 Rev. Peter Eaton, and the retiring bishop of the Dominican Republic consecrated Morales on July 22, 2017, at a service held at the Pedro Rosselló Convention Center in San Juan.
 The next day, in a service at the Catedral de San Juan Bautista he was enthroned by Rev. Canon Dr. Mario H. Rodríguez.

-The 80th General Convention of the Episcopal Church will consider and vote on whether the Diocese of Puerto Rico should move from Province IX to Province II.
-The Diocese of Puerto Rico has been in Province IX, which comprises seven Episcopal dioceses in Latin America and the Caribbean including Puerto Rico, Colombia, Dominican Republic, Central Ecuador, Litoral Ecuador, Honduras, and Venezuela, since Puerto Rico was readmitted to The Episcopal Church in 2003.
-Province II of The Episcopal Church consists of the dioceses in the states of New York and New Jersey, Haiti, Cuba, the Virgin Islands and the Convocation of Episcopal Churches in Europe.
+The 80th General Convention of the Episcopal Church voted Yes on whether the Diocese of Puerto Rico should move from Province IX to Province II.
+The Diocese of Puerto Rico used to be in Province IX, which comprises seven Episcopal dioceses in Latin America and the Caribbean including Colombia, Dominican Republic, Central Ecuador, Litoral Ecuador, Honduras, and Venezuela.
+Province II of The Episcopal Church consists of the dioceses in the states of New York and New Jersey, Haiti, Cuba, the Virgin Islands and the Convocation of Episcopal Churches in Europe and since 2022 the Diocese of Puerto Rico.

+Congregations in the diocese vary from conservative to moderate liberal and from low church to high church, but the diocese itself is generally considered moderate and is mildly supportive of the Episcopal Church and is one of its most relatively conservative dioceses.

+It shares strong ties with Colombia, Venezuela, Cuba, Ecuador, Panama, Virgin Islands and New York respective episcopal dioceses.

+The diocese is home to the motherhouse of the House of Initia Nova, a Benedictine community in the Anglican Communion.
+The House of Initia Nova has vowed members, conversi, and oblates all over the United States including Puerto Rico, and in the United Kingdom, Cuba, Australia, and China.